SwiftERM Hyper-personalisation for ecommerce email marketing

 • and more

-Then, when something isn’t working or could be improved then it’s possible to look at the process visually and come up with solutions to make it better for customers.
+Then, when something isn’t working or could be improved it’s possible to look at the process visually and come up with solutions to make it better for customers.

 An action-orientated approach to customer touchpoints